Volunteer to Share Your Professional Skills in Yerucham

 "This opportunity enables people to forge a deep connection with Israel by volunteering and developing personal relationships with the Israeli people.
 By engaging with Israelis, teaching them, and being immersed for several weeks in everyday Israeli life, volunteers will experience Israel in an intimate and profound way," said Lisa Kudish Rosenburg, Chair of the Miami-Yerucham Partnership Committee.

-The program runs from May 30 to June 13.
+The program runs from October 30-November 13, 2014.
 Participants receive housing accommodations, airport transfers, insurance, regional trips, workshops and home hospitality for Shabbat meals.
 They will pay for their own airfare, meals and incidentals.
-The cost is only $800 for three weeks, or $600 for two weeks.
+The cost is only $1,000 for two weeks.
 This is a special subsidized rate for Miami-Dade community members.
 All others pay $3,400.

 Volunteer projects involve skills such as writing, marketing, photography, social media and fundraising.
 Professionals with other skills are encouraged to apply, as they will be matched with organizations in Yerucham that need their talents.